 The Classic and the Creative

 Roof styles, like architectural trends, have evolved over the centuries, yet their roots remain firmly grounded in functionality and form.
-There are five main types you’re likely to encounter.
+Here are five common types to consider:

 The Gable Roof